 The Study Program provides detailed information on the main aspects and phases of studies (admission, progression, recognition, and certification).
 The general requirements, admission criteria and the relative process are fair and transparent.
-To be eligible for admission, prospective students must hold a Bachelor's Degree in Law due to the PSP nature.
+To be eligible for admission, prospective students must hold a Bachelor's Degree in Law, but the Steering Committee may also accept a bachelor's degree in a field other than Law, with the condition that it is related to the courses of the LL.M program.
 To obtain the LL.M. degree, students must successfully complete two semesters of core and optional, intensive taught modules and submit a master thesis.
-The LL.M Thesis is written in Greek exclusively.
-There is also the option to complete 3 more modules and not to submit a master thesis.
+The LL.M Thesis is written in English.
 For the successful completion of the program students must collect 75 ECTS.
 The Credit Transfer System (ECTS) is not applied.
 If the student succeeds in a second qualification of the same or of a different PSP must re-attend the corresponding mandatory courses with those of the previous specialization in which has studied.

 The PSP under review follows the principles of transparency and fairness in all the phases of Principle 4.
-Considering that the PSP is intensive, the duration of studies and the strict timeline is equitable.
-The option of completing 3 more modules instead of submitting a master thesis is innovative (compared to other PSP) and favours the participation of students who work in professional legal practice.
-The variety of optional modules is quite wide and covers multiple aspects of contemporary issues in the field of business law.
+The PSP is intensive, the duration of studies and the strict timeline may not be convenient for the students.
+There is no option to complete more modules and not to submit a master thesis, which is inflexible and may discourage prospective students who are also law practitioners.

 Overall, the Unit has developed and applied published regulations covering all aspects and phases of studies, which are described in the Study Program.
-The PSP is characterized by flexibility and encourages the admission both of students and law practitioners.
+The PSP is intensive and requires the full commitment of students.